-Qualified charitable distributions and gifts of stocks offer prime opportunities to enhance your giving and achieve greater tax savings.
+Qualified charitable distributions from IRAs and gifts of stocks offer prime opportunities to enhance your giving and achieve greater tax savings.

 If you own highly appreciated stock in a taxable account or have built significant sums in a traditional IRA and are at least age 70 1/2, there may be more efficient gifting options available to you.
 In addition to private foundations or donor-advised funds, you may want to consider these advanced giving strategies as part of your comprehensive wealth plan.

-Despite the current market conditions, the stock market grew significantly over the last several years, and you may own shares of stock that have experienced significant price appreciation.
-Based on current tax laws, as long as that stock is held, it can continue to appreciate in value with no tax consequences.
+If you own shares of stock that have experienced significant price appreciation, based on current tax laws, as long as that stock is held, it can continue to appreciate in value with no tax consequences.
 Capital gains taxes are due when the stock is sold, taxed at a rate of up to 20% (on securities held for more than one year) at the federal level.
 In addition, if your modified adjusted gross income exceeds certain threshold amounts, a 3.8% net investment income tax (NIIT) may also apply.